conan-io/docs/howtos/copy_packages.rst

 ---------------

 If you don't need to modify the original package creator recipe, it is fine to just copy the package in your local storage.
-You can copy the recipes that way, and also existing the package binaries.
+You can copy the recipes that way, and also existing the binary packages.
 This could be sufficient for
-caching existing package binaries from the conan.io remote into your own remote, under your own username:
+caching existing binary packages from the conan.io remote into your own remote, under your own username:

 .. code-block:: bash